marcelosampaio/UploadPersistanceManager/README.md

 # UploadPersistanceManager
   - iOS Demo App using PersistanceManager Class
-  - its main function is persist files in a know document's folder structure
+  - its main function is to persist files in a known document's folder structure